Queer in Microbiology: A Conversation

 The Microbiology Society is hosting an online event to celebrate the diversity of its community on LGBTQ+ STEM Day.

 We will be hosting an online discussion that will include the participation of openly LGBTQ+ scientists representing different career stages, both in academia and the biotech industry.
 We will talk about the challenges that LGBTQ+ researchers face in their careers, and how they overcome these obstacles through community-building and learning from leaders in the field.

-We have a fantastic line-up including Professor Bryan Bryson (Massachusetts Institute of Technology, USA), Dr Anna Fagre (Colorado State University, USA), Dr Kevin Maringer (The Pirbright Institute, UK), Dr Jason Mellad (Start Codon, UK), Charlotte Roughton (Newcastle University, UK) and Professor Michael Sauer (Institute of Microbiology and Microbial Biotechnology, Austria).
+We have a fantastic line-up including Professor Bryan Bryson (Massachusetts Institute of Technology, USA), Dr Anna Fagre (Bat Health Foundation, USA), Dr Kevin Maringer (The Pirbright Institute, UK), Dr Jason Mellad (Start Codon, UK), Charlotte Roughton (Newcastle University, UK) and Professor Michael Sauer (Institute of Microbiology and Microbial Biotechnology, Austria).

 The event is open to everyone and will take place virtually on 18 November 2022 at 15:00 GMT.